-- The sub-category #1A Sustainable covers sustainable investments with environmental or social objectives. - The sub-category #1B Other E/S characteristics covers investments aligned with the environmental or social characteristics that do not qualify as sustainable investments.
+- The sub-category #1A Sustainable covers sustainable investments with environmental or social objectives.

+- The sub-category #1B Other E/S characteristics covers investments aligned with the environmental or social characteristics that do not qualify as sustainable investments.

-A minimum of 90% of the investments of the product are used to meet the environmental and social characteristics promoted by the product in accordance with Article 8 of Regulation (EU) 2019/2088 and the binding elements of the investment strategy.
+A minimum of 90% of the investments of the Fund meet the environmental and social characteristics promoted by the Fund in accordance with Article 8 of Regulation (EU) 2019/2088 and the binding elements of the investment strategy.

-While the Fund does not have sustainable investing as its objective, the Fund seeks to make the majority of those investments (over 50% of its assets) in sustainable investments with an environmental objective.
+While the Fund does not have sustainable investing as its objective, the Fund seeks to make the vast majority of those investments (at least 70% of its assets) in sustainable investments with an environmental objective.